Vitamin B12 | Methylcobalamin

 The methylcobalamin form is selected when a biologically active form of vitamin B12 is desired and the formulation’s goal is to support methionine synthase, one of the two enzymes in the body that uses vitamin B12, or brain, nerve, and vision health.*

-Methylcobalamin sourcing is focused on ensuring it is non-GMO, gluten-free and vegan.
+Methylcobalamin sourcing is focused on ensuring it is a non-GMO, gluten-free, and vegan ingredient.

-Methylcobalamin is dose-dependent (see Neurohacker Dosing Principles) in the range it’s commonly dosed (up to about 1 mg), with higher doses doing a better job in normalizing functional markers of vitamin B12 status than lower doses when a person is deficient.
+Methylcobalamin is shown to have dose-dependent benefits (see Neurohacker Dosing Principles) in the range it’s commonly dosed (up to about 1 mg), with higher doses doing a better job in normalizing functional markers of vitamin B12 status than lower doses when a person is deficient.
 The RDA for vitamin B12 is very low.
-Vitamin B12 function is not always maintained at these low levels, with functional status sometimes requiring substantially higher doses to normalize.
+Vitamin B12 function may not always be maintained at these low levels, with functional status sometimes requiring substantially higher doses to normalize.
 Relative insufficiencies are more common with older age and in persons eating a vegetarian or vegan diet (vitamin B12 is found in animal products but not plants).
 Methylcobalamin has been the preferred form of vitamin B12 in research studies on the brain and the nervous system function dating back to the 1990's, so it's the form of vitamin B12 we include for products intended to support brain and vision health.
+The amount of methylcobalamin in a formula will vary depending on the intended use from an amount close to the RDA up to the 1 mg dose used in some cognitive studies.*

 Methylcobalamin is required as a cofactor for the activity of the cytosolic enzyme methionine synthase [2,3]